misprit7/smart-watch/README.md

 Things to ask Arrsh/Pablo about:
 1. Does my diode based power selection actually work?
+- Might work, might want to add another diode
+- Make sure input voltage is fine for pmic
+- Protection for battery
 2. Which of the capacitors are actually necessary?
 Definitely don't have room for them all
+- Try to include as many as possible
+- Maybe dev board?
 3. (To Arrsh): How does usb work?
 4. Are pullups/series resistors on SD lines necessary?
 I don't think so since rocket didn't need them
 5. Is it fine to leave boot config pins floating? (data sheet says they have an internal pulldown on reboot)